 6.)
 Use a fundraising site

-A growing number of Americans are raising funds for rehab and other healthcare expenses through GoFundMe and other similar crowdfunding sites.
+A growing number of Americans are raising \ and other healthcare expenses through GoFundMe and other similar crowdfunding sites.
 Sites more specifically designed for crowdfunding medical bills include MedGift and JustGiving.

 7.)
 Get in touch with loved ones